It is helpful if students have worked on the problem What is s?, Algebra, Level 6, before attempting this problem.

 - In the Extension, the students will probably need the following hints: (i) experiment with different values of t to get some ideas; and (ii) in the proof, use t = 4k + 1 and 4k + 3.
 (Why?
 Why not 4k + 2?).
 But help them to see the need for (ii) by using several values of t in (i).

-- Get the students to write up what they have discovered.
+- Allow time for the students to write up what they have discovered.

 Extension to the problem

-If the Post Office had 4c and tc stamps, and every amount of postage could be made from a given point on, what is the smallest value of that given point?
+If the Post shop has $4 and t$ stamps, and every amount of postage can be made from a given point on, what is the smallest value of that given point?

 Solution to the problem